Kootu Recipe From Southern India

 - In a bowl, take all sprouts and wash them.
 Set aside.
 (I used chana or chickpeas, horse gram sprouts, and some seeds of jack fruit.
 You can use any sprouts or skip it altogether.)

 - Wash and chop all the vegetables you are using.
 Set aside.
 (I used broad beans, carrots, bottle gourd, and pumpkin.
-You can choose the vegetables of your choice.)
+You can use any vegetables you want.)

 - Grate 1/2 cup of fresh coconut and set aside (or you can use dry coconut).